-Further, motivated by the theoretical argument presented previously, we investigate the effect of improving the mixing of the kernel used within the SMC.
+Motivated by the theoretical argument presented previously, we investigate the effect of improving the mixing of the kernel used within the SMC.
 In this model the exact posterior is available at each SMC target, so we may replace the use of an MCMC move to update the parameter with a direct simulation from the posterior.
-In this extreme case, there is no dependence between each particle and its history; we refer to this as "perfect mixing".
-Figure 4 shows the bias of the inexact algorithm using an MCMC kernel and also the corresponding bias of the inexact algorithm with perfect mixing.
-We observe that improved mixing substantially decreases the bias in the evidence estimates from the algorithm.
+In this extreme case, there is no dependence between each particle and its history; we refer to this, the fourth SMC sampler we consider, as "biased random weight with perfect mixing".
+Each SMC sampler was run 20 times, using 50 particles.